Vector Type

-Another thing about vectors is they're generally stored in a heap and they have a large size allocated than being used.
-As a result, when new values are inserted, the whole vector does not to be relocated to fulfill the size requirements.
+Another thing about vectors is that they're generally stored in a heap, and they have a larger size allocated than is being used.
+As a result, when new values are inserted, the whole vector does not need to be relocated to fulfill the size requirements.

-As arrays and vectors, both copy items into another larger array / vector once more element(s) are added, vectors do the copying less often as they already have more capacity than the actual length.
+As with arrays, both arrays and vectors copy items into another larger array/vector once more element(s) are added; however, vectors do the copying less often as they already have more capacity than the actual length.

 Initializing a vector